StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 - `:::js LayoutManager` - to position the items
 - `:::js ItemAnimator` - to support animating the items for common operations such as Addition or Removal of item -->

-- A **data model** containing the data to display: Use the mWordList.
+- A **data model** containing the data to display by the `:::js RecyclerView.Adapter` subclass.
 - A **RecyclerView** for the scrolling list that contains the list items.
 - A **layout** for one item of data.
-All list items look the same.
+List items usually exhibit the same layout.
-- A **layout manager**. `:::js RecyclerView.LayoutManager` handles the hierarchy and layout of View elements. `RecyclerView` requires an explicit layout manager to manage the arrangement of list items contained within it.
+- A **layout manager**. `:::js RecyclerView.LayoutManager` handles the hierarchy and layout of view elements. `RecyclerView` requires an explicit layout manager to manage the arrangement of list items contained within it.
 This layout could be vertical, horizontal, or a grid.
-You will use a vertical [LinearLayoutManager](https://developer.android.com/reference/android/support/v7/widget/LinearLayoutManager.html).
-- An **adapter** that implements `:::js RecyclerView.Adapter` and connects your data to the `RecyclerView`.
+- An **adapter** that subclasses `:::js RecyclerView.Adapter` and connects your data to the `RecyclerView`.
 It prepares the data in a `:::js RecyclerView.ViewHolder`.
 - A **ViewHolder**.
-A [ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html) is created inside the adapter and contains the View information for displaying one item using the predefined item's layout.
+A `:::js RecyclerView.ViewHolder` ([Link](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html)) is created inside the adapter and contains the view information for displaying one item by inflating the predefined item's layout.
 - A **recyclerview-selection library** to select items in a RecyclerView list using touch or mouse input. (--> _this is not part of this documentation._)

+    !!! note
+        **Note**: The selection library allows for the implementation of more advanced interaction features; it is _not_ part of this documentation.
+Instead, we describe the selection of items using an `onClickListener` implemented in the `:::js RecyclerView.ViewHolder` class.

 ## Glossary of Terms